For the main page for each button, click on the button, not the drop menu.

 Why Can't Kids be Kids?

 It was one of those moments that would burn into your memory.
 I was at a match with my first real "show" dog, Ryker.
 Juniors were getting ready to go into the ring nearby.
-I watched a woman I knew from other shows dressing down her daughter.
+I watched a woman I knew from other shows verbally and horribly dressing down her daughter.
 The dog was nervous, the child was visibly not happy.
 The mother kept drilling "Yank that lead if the dog does not listen!" and "You had better do well!"
-The child, a young teen, was miserable and the dog, terrified.
+The child, a young teen, was miserable and the dog, now terrified.
 Mom was a total banshee.
 I was glad my mother never pushed me like that.

 Sadly, this attitude is in all areas of children and sports and even other competitions.
-Just watch any sport children are involved in.
+Just watch any sport children are in.
 Watch the parents, the coaches and even the kids.
 How many poor sports do we see on and off the fields?
 I judged a Science Fair a few years back.
 It was obvious parents did the bulk of the work of at least half of the projects.
 No fifth-grade child could build a six-foot trebuchet alone!
 You could tell the projects the children did themselves.
 Those projects got more consideration than one that was a high school caliber project in a field it was known dad worked in.
 More and more we hear of bad behaviors on the field and less of the opposing team carrying an injured player across home plate because her team cannot assist her.
 I swore that if I ever had children, I would never force them into the world of dogs.

 "I CAN DO IT MYSELF!" she announced, loudly, as a four-year-old can.
 The judge jumped slightly.

 That weekend, watching them both in the ring was a proud and terrifying moment for me.
 Yeah, both of my children are showing dogs.
-Connor is nine and a half and Sarah is four.
+Connor was nine and a half and Sarah is four.

 One thing parenting and observing other parents has taught me is we have to do our best not to live vicariously through our children.
 It just adds extra stress.
 I make sure my children know that they do not have to show dogs if they do not want to.
 There are days I wonder how much Connor wants to do this, but he keeps asking about upcoming shows, what he needs to do, etc. It bothers me when I see children forced into any activity because Mom or Dad could not do it, feels "I did it so Johnny has to", or because they have an image of what the child should be.
 Children are not us.
 They are individuals.
 We need to cultivate that.
 If Johnny or Janie does not want to be he next big name in dog shows, cheerleading, football, etc., so be it.

 I have also learned the importance of patience and clarity.
 As parents, we need to be patient with children and very clear.
 We must remember they are children and not little adults.
 None of us, not even the best handlers out there, is perfect.
 We should not expect that of our children.
 We have to set reasonable expectations for them.
 They will fidget.
 They will get bored.
 They will whine.
 They will forget.
 They will lose and they may win.
 They will be good sports and they may be bad.
 We help determine what type of competitor a child will be.
 When a child makes a mistake, we have to be careful with how we correct the child.
 Belittling a child for not placing a foot properly or having the dog gait too fast is wrong.
 This is a child.
 We want to point out mistakes without destroying a child's interest in the world of dogs.
 It is what we do and how we do it that can make the difference between a child growing and loving a sport and a child doing it only to please us.
-It can also make the difference between a child becoming a fair competitor and one who will set out to win at all costs, even if it means resorting to cheating, bullying and being a poor sport.
+It can also make the difference between a child becoming a fair competitor and one who will set out to win at all costs - even if it means resorting to cheating, bullying and being a poor sport.

 "OK, now take your dog around the ring."
 Sarah did so with pride and made several circuits.
 The judge looked at me.
 I just said, "You did not tell her where to stop."
 Yes, we have to be clear with the little ones.

 I feel when starting a child out, we must start with a dog suited to the abilities of the child.
 The wrong dog can be a nightmare for a child.
 A child who starts out frustrated will not enjoy an activity as much.
 Yes, frustration is part of learning, but again, we have to be reasonable.
 An untrained dog with a learning child can be a world of woe and well, frustration.
 I found when Connor wanted to start handling, that my younger dogs were a poor match.
 I sent Connor to classes with D'Argo until Connor had enough confidence to start with one of the pups.
 Since D'Argo is a huge Sheltie, Connor cannot safely lift him, but D'Argo is fine for learning how to gait, stack and communicate with a dog.
-Before starting with a pup, I had Connor practice just picking up a pup and holding.
+Before starting with a pup, I had Connor practice just picking up a pup and holding the critter.
 Once the pup got used to that, we started putting the pup on table and eventually, Connor started to learn stacking on the table.
 If I had shoved a pup into Connor's hands from the get-go, it would have been too much stress for both.
 Now Sarah has the other end of D'Argo's leash for Sub Juniors.

-Sarah has D'Argo to play with and have fun in non-Licensed UKC classes.
+Sarah now had D'Argo to play with and have fun in non-Licensed UKC classes.
 At her first show, an old Sheltie person watched her from ringside.
 The United Kennel Club often holds two shows a day.
 After the second show, the woman came over and said "Watch that child, she is a natural."
 I laughed that it also helped she had a dog that worked in two speeds: slow and coma.
 Eventually, Sarah will progress to another dog.
 D'Argo was never worked for a Junior's dog.
 Therefore, Connor and Sarah still had to teach him gait and stand as opposed to heel and sit.
-He is just an adult, laid-back dog who takes direction well.
-He allows a child to succeed but still have to do work and learn how to handle a bit of frustration at a level that is not discouraging.
+He was just an adult, laid-back dog who took direction well.
+He allowed a child to succeed but still have to do work and learn how to handle a bit of frustration at a level that was not discouraging.
 Tossing an inexperienced child with a goofy, out of control (lack of self-control) dog, may be too frustrating not to mention potentially dangerous.
 Then we have to look at other aspects of our individual children when starting them out in dog showing.

 As a parent, we have to know when our child is ready for something or not.
 I want to raise my children to be fair competitors, understand that a loss is a loss and there will be another show and congratulate with sincerity the winner.
 Also, I want my children to learn to win with grace.
 I have seen too many children, and parents, in various sports that are just nasty.
 Winning must be done at all costs, even if it means being poor sports and bad competitors is not what I want to teach my children.